-Vtesse, Inc. is a rare disease company dedicated to developing drugs for patients suffering from diseases that are underserved.
-Vtesse is working collaboratively with the National Institutes of Health (NIH)/National Center for Advancing Translational Sciences (NCATS) and other leading academic centers to advance clinical study of VTS-270 for Niemann-Pick Type C1 Disease (NPC), and to identify and develop other novel drugs for other lysosomal storage diseases (LSDs).
+Vtesse, Inc. was Cydan’s first spin co and was dedicated to developing drugs for patients suffering from diseases that are underserved.
+Vtesse worked collaboratively with the National Institutes of Health (NIH)/National Center for Advancing Translational Sciences (NCATS) and other leading academic centers to advance clinical study of VTS-270 for Niemann-Pick Type C1 Disease (NPC), and to identify and develop other novel drugs for other lysosomal storage diseases (LSDs).

 Sucampo Acquires Vtesse, Inc.

 In April 2017, Sucampo Pharmaceuticals announced the acquisition of Vtesse for upfront consideration of $200 million ($170 million in cash and $30 million in stock), and a substantial participation in the future success of VTS-270 through an increasing royalty rate.
 In addition, Cydan shareholders will participate in the value derived from the Pediatric Review Voucher (PRV) to be issued upon approval of the drug.

 In December of 2017, Mallinckrodt announced it would acquire Sucampo Pharmaceuticals for approximately $1.2 billion.